 The tournaments last for 2 weeks and each tournament’s day starts around 8 o’clock.
 The first bouts start with the lower division, so if you aim to see the best of the best, you must wait until the afternoon or the end of the day.

-- The ring takes three days to build, and is made of a square platform of clay covered by sand
+- The ring takes three days to build and is made of a square platform of clay covered by sand

 - The ring circle is made of rice-straw bales and has 4,55 m of diameter

-- Women can’t participate as professional sumo wrestlers
+- Women can’t participate as professional sumo wrestlers (for the moment)

 What is Kyudo?

 Kyudo is a traditional discipline practiced using the Japanese bow.
 Nowadays, archery in Japan has become a way of training the body and the mind.
 Kyudo is not just about shooting an arrow and hit the target.
-In Japan there’s a profound tradition linked to it, and all the preparation before shooting is an art that must be practiced to attain perfect movements which will inevitably result in a perfect shot.
+In Japan, there’s a profound tradition linked to it, and all the preparation before shooting is an art that must be practiced to attain perfect movements which will inevitably result in a perfect shot.